ManmathX/ManmathX/README.md

 ## Hi there 👋
 [![An image of @manmath's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/manmath)](https://holopin.io/@manmath)
-# 👋 Welcome to My GitHub - @CodeMaverick-143
+# 👋 Welcome to My GitHub - ManmathX

 🚀 **Innovator | Problem-Solver | Tech Enthusiast**